Freshchris01/dotNET-Frontend-AB-Testing-on-Azure-Container-Apps/README.md

 ![Editing the deploy file.](docs/media/edit-deploy.png)

 Provide a custom resource group name for the app, and then commit the change to a new branch named `deploy`.
+As the resource group name is used as identifier for the container registry, make sure to use a unique across Azure consisting of 5-50 lowercase alphanumeric characters, e.g *capdemo842*.

 ![Pushing a change to the deploy branch to trigger a build.](docs/media/edited-file.png)